yurimaluf/robustbetareg/README.md

-The <tt>robustbetareg()</tt> function returns an object of class “<tt>robustbetareg</tt>”, similar to “<tt>betareg</tt>” and “<tt>glm</tt>” objects, for which some methods available.
+The <tt>robustbetareg()</tt> function returns an object of class “<tt>robustbetareg</tt>”, similar to “<tt>betareg</tt>” and “<tt>glm</tt>” objects, for which some methods are available.
 The
 <tt>summary()</tt> method returns a standard output, with coefficient
-estimates, standard errors, partial Wald tests and p values for the regression coefficients, the pseudo $R^2$, etc..
+estimates, standard errors, partial Wald-type tests and p values for the regression coefficients, the pseudo $R^2$, etc..
 The <tt>type</tt>
 argument in <tt>robustbetareg()</tt> specifies the type of estimators to be used.
 The <tt>plot()</tt> method draws graphs for diagnostic